 The Laurence Plummer Foundation has been set up to help young people break down barriers to increase their participation and development in their chosen sport.

 The objectives of the Trust are to assist in the provision of facilities to encourage the play cricket for recreation for the general public; particularly children and young people in full-time education with the object of improving the conditions of life for such persons.

-The Kent County Council Bursary Scheme provides funding for coach/official development.
+The Active Kent and Medway Bursary Scheme provides funding for coach/official development.
 It seeks to increase the quantity and quality of coaches and officials in Kent, and therefore assist in the development of the sport in the county.

 up to £10,000

 This scheme aims to encourage the development of sports in the county by offering grants to sports organisations to improve facilities and widen participation.
 Amount available: up to £10,000 (only for countywide strategic projects).